Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eECUlmDq1LQ.md

 ### Transcript

-> uh are you telling us that it's actually just a factorial dlc hmm no it's satisfactory is a fact standalone factorio whatever i can't even finish that sentence
+> are you telling us that it's actually just a factorial dlc hmm no it's satisfactory is a fact standalone factorio whatever i can't even finish that sentence